montefiore-institute/alan-cluster/README.md

 ### Preparing your (Deep Learning) project

-The installation of your Deep Learning environment is quite straightforward after Anaconda has been installed.
+The installation of your Deep Learning environment is quite straightforward after Anaconda has been configured.
 In general we recommend to work with [environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) on a per-project basis.
 This is generally good practice as it allows for more convenient reproducability of your experiments.

 #### PyTorch